 At Great Whelnetham Primary school Miss Nicky Tyler is responsible for the arrangements for SEN/D provision throughout the school.
-In line with the recommendations in the SEN Code of Practice 2014, the SENCO will oversee the day- to-day operation of this policy, in the following ways:
+In line with the recommendations in the SEN Code of Practice 2015, the SENCO will oversee the day- to-day operation of this policy, in the following ways:

-- maintenance and analysis of whole-school provision map for vulnerable learners. - identifying on this provision map a staged list of pupils with special educational needs those in receipt of additional SEN support from the schools' budget, those in receipt of High Needs Tariff funding and those with Education Health and Care plans. - co-ordinating provision for children with special educational needs. - liaising with and advising teachers. - managing other classroom staff involved in supporting vulnerable learners. - overseeing the records on all children with Special Educational Needs. - liaising with parents of children with SEN, in conjunction with class teachers. - contributing to the CPD training of staff. - implementing a programme of Annual Review for all pupils with an EHCP. - complying with requests from an Education Health and Care Plan Coordinator to participate in a review. - carrying out referral procedures to the Local Authority to request High Needs Tariff funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEN support from school budget), that a pupil may have a special educational need which will require significant support. - overseeing the smooth running of transition arrangements and transfer of information for Year 6 pupils on the vulnerable learners' provision map. - monitoring the schools' systems for ensuring that Pupil Passports and One Page Profiles, where it is agreed they will be useful for a pupil with special educational needs, have a high profile in the classroom and with pupils (see section below on Individual Education Plans). - evaluating regularly the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs). - meeting at least termly with each teacher to review and revise learning objectives for all vulnerable learners in their class who are being tracked on the school's provision map (senior staff will guarantee planning and preparation time for teachers and SENCO to ensure that these meetings occur).
+- maintenance and analysis of whole-school provision map for vulnerable learners. - identifying on this provision map a staged list of pupils with special educational needs those in receipt of additional SEN support from the schools' budget, those in receipt of High Needs Tariff funding and those with Education Health and Care plans. - co-ordinating provision for children with special educational needs. - liaising with and advising teachers. - managing other classroom staff involved in supporting vulnerable learners. - overseeing the records on all children with Special Educational Needs. - liaising with parents of children with SEN, in conjunction with class teachers. - contributing to the CPD training of staff. - implementing a programme of Annual Review for all pupils with an EHCP. - complying with requests from an Education Health and Care Plan Coordinator to participate in a review. - carrying out referral procedures to the Local Authority to request High Needs Tariff funding and/or an Education Health and Care Plan when it is suspected, on strong evidence arising from previous intervention (additional SEN support from school budget), that a pupil may have a special educational need which will require significant support. - overseeing the smooth running of transition arrangements and transfer of information for Year 6 pupils on the vulnerable learners' provision map. - monitoring the schools' systems for ensuring that Pupil Passports and One Page Profiles, where it is agreed they will be useful for a pupil with special educational needs, have a high profile in the classroom and with pupils (see section below on Individual Education Plans). - evaluating regularly the impact and effectiveness of all additional interventions for all vulnerable learners (including those with special educational needs).

-- liaising sensitively with parents and families of pupils on the SEN/D list, keeping them informed of progress and listening to their views of progress. - attending SENCO network meetings and training as appropriate. - liaising with the school's SEN/D Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school). - liaising closely with a range of outside agencies to support vulnerable learners.
+- liaising sensitively with parents and families of pupils on the SEN/D list, keeping them informed of progress and listening to their views of progress at least termly. - attending SENCO network meetings and training as appropriate. - liaising with the school's SEN/D Governor, keeping him/her informed of current issues regarding provision for vulnerable learners, including those with Special Educational Needs (nationally, locally and within school). - liaising closely with a range of outside agencies to support vulnerable learners.